Merabu/-Stock-Analysis/README.md

 ## compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+While looking at the results from the analysis I confirmed that

 ![All stock 2017](https://user-images.githubusercontent.com/115379848/207991801-3f92ea2f-75d1-4686-87b1-796ef9a85402.JPG)